tdwg/process/review_manager.md

 A news item should be added by the Author to the initiating group's home page on the TDWG site, and the Review Manager should send the same announcement to at least the TDWG and Taxacom email lists and potentially other web sites such as GBIF.
 A copy of a previous announcement can be found as Section 5.2.
 Contact [secretariat@tdwg.org](mailto:secretariat@tdwg.org) for any assistance.

-Public comment may result in all of the following -
+Public comment may result in all of the following

-- Positive suggestions that will improve and enhance the utility of the standard.
+- Positive suggestions that will improve and enhance the utility of the Standard.
 - Suggestions that will add unnecessary complexity or diversions.
 - Recommendations that will advocate significant/fundamental changes to the submission.
-- Negative comment that shows bias or lack of understanding of the intent of the proposed standard.
+- Negative comment that shows bias or lack of understanding of the intent of the proposed Standard.

 Note: If possible, constructive comments should be acknowledged by the Review Manager.